data301-2020-winter2/course-project-group_1022/analysis/Akshaj/README.md

-My project analysis
+## My project analysis

-Feb 9th: Created CODE OF CONDUCT and LICENSE files.
+**Feb 9th:** Created CODE OF CONDUCT and LICENSE files.

-Feb 13th: Loaded dataset into jupyter notebook using pandas, outputed dataset as proof.
+**Feb 13th:** Loaded dataset into jupyter notebook using pandas, outputed dataset as proof.

+**March 9th:** Created *funWithMardown* file and demonstrated the use of different markdown functions.